With proper upkeep and weather conditions, your standard rubber commercial roof will last 40 to 50 years.

 Being lighter in weight also means that it puts less stress on the roof over time.
 This can do wonders for the health of your commercial roof over the life of the building.

 Its lighter weight also means that it is easier to transport and install.
-With heavier materials, it can be a hassle to get them up and down ladders or stairs, but the rubber material is much easier to transport and makes the overall installation a bit easier as well.
+Heavier materials are challenging to move up and down ladders or stairs, but rubber material is more user-friendly.

 Durability

-As mentioned previously, rubber roofs are very durable, on a level with PVC and TPO.
-EPDM is actually durable enough that it can support things like rooftop gardens as well.
-Because the material is seamless, it can lock out moisture and prevent the growth of any fungi or other roof-harming life forms.
+Rubber roofs are very durable, on a level with PVC and TPO.
+EPDM is actually durable enough to support things like rooftop gardens as well.
+Because the material is seamless, it can lock out moisture and prevent the growth of fungi or other roof-harming life forms.

-With a proper installation and yearly preventative maintenance – inspections to check for any cracks in the façade that could allow for moisture to enter – your rubber commercial roof should last at least 40 years, if not more.
+With proper installation and yearly preventative maintenance—inspections to check for any cracks in the façade that could allow moisture to enter—your rubber commercial roof should last at least 40 years.

 Professional Rubber Roof Installation

-If you insist on doing the work yourself, there are steps to follow to ensure that the job is done correctly and your rubber roof is installed properly.
+If you insist on doing the work yourself, you must follow certain steps to ensure that the job is done correctly and that your rubber roof is installed properly.

 Rubber Roof Installation Steps